deckofdev/adkit-docs/docs/interactive-ads.md

 # Interactive Ads

-Interactive ads are the most innovative part of AdKit plugin.
+**Interactive ads** - are the most innovative part of AdKit plugin.
 This is an absolute best way to test project ads.
-Interactive ads will be displayed directly in Unity Editor and will act as normal ads with all the functions and events.
-Developers will be able to test how their ads are working without building the project and launching it on the device.
+The biggest problem in each ad network is that developers can see the actual results only on devices (apart Unity Ads).
+To do this, each time when developer would like to test and see how ads are working, they first must build the project and launch it on the device.
+In this way testing ads took a lot of time.
+That is why we created interactive ads, which display ads directly in Unity Editor.
+That means the developers will be able to test how their ads are working without building the project and launching it on the device.
+Interactive ads will be acting as normal ads with all the functions and events.
+In short, interactive ads provide a way to test project ads way much faster and easier.

 ## Enable Interactive Ads